lightningdevkit/ldk-nodejs/README.md

 There are a couple steps necessary to now expose the newly added header files to Javascript calls.

-First, the C include files need to be combined into one.
+First, the C include files need to be combined into one and sanitized.
 Simply run:

-`make merge-include-files`
+`make prep-include-files`

 and that should do that.
 Next, a Javascript FFI interface file needs to be generated that parses all the types in the header files and generates methods callable from